OGKevin/ultra-boost/README.md

 Internal and external tracing can also lead to good observability.
 Tools like Jaeger can help for these cases.
 However, this is not crucial for SLO's.
 As all the SLI's mentioned above are retrievable via Prometheus.
+The data is certainly still useful for investigations, improvements etc.

 ## Trade off / Risks

 * The current implementation of the pipeline requires a person to trigger the deployment to prd next to pushing a commit.
   This is due to the missing auto-revert.
 * On each commit, even if application code is not changed, a new build and test is done.
 This can be prevented.
-* Everyone who has access to the repo could trigger a deployment. e.g. Someone could only have access to make PR's or read-only etc. This can be fixed by using something like ArgoCD.
 * k8s centennials are stored on CI side.
 By using something like ArgoCD eliminates the need of storing k8s credentials in CI.
 * Automated review apps is not easily achievable without an application managing the environment.
 E.g. automatically creating a namespace "ultra-boost-pr-${PR_NR}" and afterwards deleting it when it's merged.
 It's not achievable with plain Drone ci as there is no way of knowing which MR just got merged to clean up after.
-* The lack of Kustomzie binary in CI requires CI to do 2 deployemnts.
+* The lack of Kustomzie binary in CI requires CI to do 2 deployments.
 One to deploy the whole manifest and another one to update the image.
-This can also easily be solved by including kustomize binary.
+This can also easily be solved by including kustomize binary, ArgoCD or helm with variables

 ## Diagram

+_Incident should also be annotated in grafana._

 ![](./docs/diagram.png)